 He foretold that after 69 weeks of years or 483 years after Artaxerxes’ decree to rebuild Jerusalem, Messiah would present Himself to the nation of Israel in Jerusalem.
 The prophecy was fulfilled to the letter when Jesus rode into Jerusalem on the foal of an ass (Mt.
 21:4-11).
 Any deviation in the timing of the Messiah’s birth would have rendered Daniel’s prophecy invalid and violated God’s strategic plan.

 The Son of God entered space and time at the set time on God’s sovereign calendar.
 He did not casually amble or haphazardly stumble into the sphere of our human experience.

 At the appointed time—the most opportune day—God sent His Son (Gal.
 4:4).
 Over a period of more than four millennia, God meticulously superintended the progress of human history creating the right environment for Jesus Christ’s birth.
 Consequently, history is not careening out of control toward an uncertain end, but rather is unfolding according to an overarching plan.

 Just as He planned the events leading up to and including the birth of Messiah, the remainder of history is also under God’s sovereign control (Ps.
 115:3).

-Be encouraged that the sovereign God of creation is so awesome and mighty He will accomplish all that He purposes at His set time!
+Be encouraged that the sovereign God of creation is so awesome and mighty He can and will accomplish all that He purposes at His set time!
 Nothing is left to random chance.
 No detail in our human existence escapes God’s eye or ear.
 God’s timing is everything.